-What is a Filter Press?
+What is a Filter Press and How Does It Work?

 Filter press open with some plates separated